zhongpc/zhongpc.github.io/opening.md

 <strong>Postdoctoral Fellows</strong>:
 <!-- * <span style="text-decoration: underline">We do not have specific postdoc openings at this moment.</span> However, if you have strong interest in working with us, you are welcome to get in touch with CV + research interest. -->
 <!-- * Please email (1) your CV; (2) a cover letter including your research interests; (3) the contact information of two or three references -->
-* <span style="text-decoration: underline">We have one postdoc openning for the AI/ML track (starting in 2026):</span>
+* <span style="text-decoration: underline">We have one postdoc opening for the AI/ML track (starting in 2026):</span>
-    * We are looking for a team member with strong CS/ML/AI background.
+    * We are looking for a team member with a strong CS/ML/AI background.
 The research direction is highly flexible, broadly defined within AI for materials or chemistry (or biology).
     * Research experience in geometric deep learning, generative models, agentic AI for science, computational chemistry, etc.
     * Publication record in AI conferences (e.g., ICLR, ICML, NeurIPS) or their associated workshops.
     * To apply or inquire, please send your CV and a short research statement to <a href="mailto:am3grouphiring@gmail.com">am3grouphiring@gmail.com</a>.
-* <span style="text-decoration: underline">I apologize that I may not be able to respond to every email.</span> If we do not have any opennings, I will keep your materials on file and reach out if specific openings arise at a future date.
+* <span style="text-decoration: underline">I apologize that I may not be able to respond to every email.</span> If we do not have any openings, I will keep your materials on file and reach out if specific openings arise at a future date.
 * <span style="text-decoration: underline">Regardless of the above openings</span>, we always encourage excellent candidates to apply for Postdoctoral Fellowships:
     * As an <strong>independent research fellow</strong>, you will enjoy the research freedom while collaborating with the group.
     * We particularly recommend the application for [Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship](https://www.nus.edu.sg/research/odprt-home/fellowships/eric-and-wendy-schmidt-ai-in-science-postdoctoral-fellowship).
 Please (1) read the eligibility and requirements; (2) get in touch if you have the preferred qualifications & strong interests working on AI4Science.